 —Rockefeller Brothers Fund

 “The Stanley Center for Peace and Security unequivocally upholds that Black Lives Matter.
-We commit to immediate action for concrete, enduring, and systemic change in the United States and elsewhere and fully recognize our need to be more cognizant of our privilege, yield space, and ever-more strongly amplify the voices of Black and Brown individuals and organizations.
-We will forever remain in solidarity with Women of Color Advancing Peace and Security and others in the Black and Brown community as they so effectively lead the fight for freedom, justice, and dignity.”
+We commit to immediate action for concrete, enduring, and systemic change in the United States and elsewhere and fully recognize our need to be more cognizant of our privilege, yield space, and ever-more strongly amplify the voices of Black people and people of color.
+We will forever remain in solidarity with Women of Color Advancing Peace, Security, and Conflict Transformation and others in the Black and people of color communities as they so effectively lead the fight for freedom, justice, and dignity.”

 —Stanley Center for Peace and Security

 “We need to move forward with a commitment to use our voices, our stories, our ballots, and our liberties to call out injustice whenever we see it, whether it’s happening here in the U.S. or somewhere else in the world.”